 - Things to buy in bulk.
 If you want to save some extra cash, buying in bulk is a great way to do it.
 Keep track of your inventory and buy in bulk when the numbers are getting low.

 - No spend day challenge.
-I love challenges and this is one of my personal favourites.
-Draw a calendar, set the no-spending rules and see if you can make it.
-For best results exclude bills, business and children necessities, and medical supplies and apply the no-spend-rule for personal expenses only.
+I love challenges and this is one of my personal bullet journal ideas favorites.
+Draw a calendar, set the no-spending rules, and see if you can make it.
+For best results exclude bills, business and children necessities, and medical supplies and apply the no-spend rule for personal expenses only.

 Home management ideas